-We believe that political advocacy is a critical part of permanently ending LRA violence and addressing the injustices that allowed it to happen in the first place.
-That’s why we provide ongoing opportunities for people, young and old, to engage their political leaders through letter-writing, phone calls, rallies, and in-person lobby meetings.
-In the past ten years, millions of Americans – and an increasing number of international advocates – raised their voices about the LRA crisis and have called on their elected officials to play their part in bringing it to an end.
+We believe that political advocacy is a critical part of ending violence and exploitation in isolated and vulnerable communities and addressing the injustices that allowed it to happen in the first place.
+That’s why we provide ongoing opportunities for people to engage their political leaders through letter-writing, phone calls, and in-person lobby meetings.
+Over the last decade, millions of Americans – and an increasing number of international advocates – raised their voices about the LRA crisis in central Africa and have called on their elected officials to play their part in enhancing the safety of affected communities.

 Bill number one: LRA Disarmament and Northern Uganda Recovery Act